Samuel-Risner/qrcode-generator-browser-extension/README.md

 This Repo is licensed under the MIT license.

-This license does not include the file "qrcode.js" which is located in "extension/js/".
-The file is licensed under the MIT license by davidshimjs which can be found in his [repo](https://github.com/davidshimjs/qrcodejs) under the name "LICENSE" and in this repo under "qrcode.js LICENSE/LICENSE".
+This license does not include the file `qrcode.js` which is located in `extension/js`.
+The file is licensed under the MIT license by davidshimjs which can be found in his [repo](https://github.com/davidshimjs/qrcodejs) under the name `LICENSE` and in this repo under `qrcode.js LICENSE/LICENSE`.

 GitHub permalinks: